• Skip to primary navigation

 Easy Make-Ahead Breakfast Casserole

-This easy make-ahead Amish breakfast casserole is a perfect solution for busy mornings when you don't have much time to prepare breakfast.
+This quick make-ahead Amish breakfast casserole is a perfect solution for busy mornings when you don't have much time to prepare breakfast.
 It's a simple recipe that gets prepared a day in advance and is baked in the morning.

-Made in a 9x13" dish, it is quick and easy to prepare, as it only involves cooking the meat and layering ingredients.
+Made in a 9x13" dish, it is super quick and easy to prepare, as it only involves cooking the meat and layering ingredients.

 It's best to cover and refrigerate the casserole for at least 8 to 12 hours before baking.
 While the casserole sits, the flavors mingle together.
 And the bread has a chance to soak up some of the liquid and flavor, resulting in a deliciously creamy and moist texture.